INDUCTION & COMPLIANCE MADE EASY

 2. Safety fundamentals

-• Hazard-identification and risk-assessment processes
+• Hazard identification and risk assessment processes

-• Manual-handling techniques for libraries, depots and waste sites
+• Manual handling techniques for libraries, depots, and waste sites

-• Chemical storage and personal protective equipment requirements
+• Chemical storage and PPE requirements

 3. Role-specific modules